 Cirauqui on the hill

-There were quite a couple of steep climbs, especially during the first part of today’s hike.
-We walked through farmlands and vineyards and were happy to stay on the dirt tracks without the noise of any traffic.
+There were a couple of steep climbs, especially during the first part of today’s hike.
+We walked through farmlands and vineyards and were happy to stay on the dirt tracks without the noise of traffic.

 Always up-hill when you walk into a town – this time it’s Cirauqui, with even a cat welcoming us

-In Lorca I’ve told Berto that we’ve needed to stop … I’ve taken my hiking boots off and put my hiking sandals on (relief for my blister!)
+In Lorca I told Berto that we needed to stop … I took my hiking boots off to put my hiking sandals on (relief for my blister!)
 Berto took my boots and tied these to his backpack.

 I just added another kilogram to Berto’s backpack – 😲!
 For the next 700km my boots would be “walking” the Camino on the back of Berto’s backpack.

 Approaching the town of Estella

 The last stretch of about 4km to Estella, was almost flat.
 We saw many pilgrims on this path and most of us would spent the night in Albergue Hospital de Peregrinos for only €6 per person.

 All the different albergues in Estella

 After a hot day on the road, the water looked inviting – on our way into Estella

 After we checked in, we washed our clothes and then took a walk through Estella to buy food for the evening and snacks for the next day.
 We also had a nice lunch in the centre of town.

 Lunch was great

 That evening all the pilgrims were sitting around a table in the communal area and shared stories of their past and present Camino’s.
-There were pilgrims from Korea, Germany, Ireland, Kazakhstan and Spain … for the first time, we’ve really felt part of the Camino experience.
+There were pilgrims from Korea, Germany, Ireland, Kazakhstan and Spain … for the first time, we felt part of the Camino experience.

 Conchi and Pili from Spain, busy preparing sandwiches for the next day.We would form a close friendship with them during the next couple of days

 Me and Deulet from Kazakhstan.
-He spoke perfect English and we had great conversations with him along The Way during several stages of the Camino
+His English was perfect and we had great conversations with him along The Way during several stages of the Camino